niels-lubbes/orbital/README.md

 represented by a parametrized matrix.
 The disadvantage of this method that is gives us less control on the degree and embedding dimension.
-However, the advantage is that the coefficients of the defining polynomials of the constructed surfaces are small.
+The advantage is that the coefficients of the defining polynomials of the constructed surfaces are small.

 ```python